wisscot/LaoJi/Entrance/Allgorithm-Topics/Graph.md

 Positive weighted edge

-Get distances from one vertex to all other vertices
+Get min distances from one vertex to all other vertices

 If there is a negative cycle, Dijkstra algo will go into inf loop